 - A. Provide current information for data entry into FACTS. - B. Assist the family in connecting with the grantee to begin service relationship. - C. Assist in the engagement process with the family as requested. - D. Participate in the initial meeting held within 48 business hours of referral with the grantee and family as requested. - E. Complete all child abuse/neglect assessments in accordance with PPM section 2000. - F. Inform the grantee of ongoing child abuse/neglect investigations and assessments. - G. Inform the grantee of any new report received by the Kansas Protection Report Center involving a child receiving services by the grantee.
 Grantee may consider and incorporate the information into the work with the child and family as appropriate.
 The role of grantee is not to investigate or determine validity of report. - H. Provide the grantee a copy of the PPS 2012.
-Inform the provider of the status of appeal, if applicable. - I. Meet with the family and grantee to discuss options if there is a refusal of services. - J. Provide reports to the court as indicated. - K. Review the PPS 4310 Referral/Case Status form, when submitted by the grantee.
-Based on the information provided and progress made by the family, the Child Protection Specialist and Supervisor shall determine if follow-up is needed.
-Followup may include: determining no action is required, attempting to re-engage the family with the CWCMP, or contacting the County Attorney/District Attorney and requesting a petition for Child in Need of Care.
+Inform the provider of the status of appeal, if applicable. - I. Meet with the family and grantee to discuss options if there is a refusal of services. - J. Provide reports to the court as indicated. - K. Monitor prevention plan timelines.
+If the initial date for the Prevention Plan is approaching the 12-month mark, consult with the grantee and DCF supervisor to